Scientific Name

 How to Grow and Care for Tylecodon occultans

-Light: This succulent can survive direct sunlight exposure without any problems, but it will grow beautifully in partial shade.
+Light: This succulent can survive direct sunlight exposure without problems, but it will grow beautifully in partial shade.

 Soil: A well-draining soil mix is a key to healthy T. occultans.
 Poor drainage and overwatering most commonly cause root rot in both indoor and outdoor plants.
 Indoors, it is essential to use pots with at least one drainage hole at the bottom.

-Hardiness: Like all Tylecodons, this succulent is extremely tolerant when it comes to high temperatures and also tolerant of cold, frost-free conditions during the winter.
+Hardiness: Like all Tylecodons, this succulent is highly tolerant when it comes to high temperatures and also tolerant of cold, frost-free conditions during the winter.
 T. occultans can withstand temperatures as low as 25 to 50 °F (-3.9 to 10 °C), USDA hardiness zones 9b to 11b.

 Watering: As a winter grower, T. occultans requires careful watering during winter and spring.
 Get the soil wet, and then wait until it is dry before watering again.
 In summer, reduce watering to once per month.

-Fertilizing: Use liquid fertilizer for cacti and other succulents during the winter months.
+Fertilizing: Use liquid fertilizer for cacti and other succulents in winter.

 Repotting: You do not need to repot this plant often.
-You can do it when you see that the container becomes too small or shallow.
+You can do it when the container becomes too small or shallow.

 Propagation: T. occultans can be cultivated either by seed or by cuttings.
 Sow the seeds in fall and winter.
 The best time for taking cuttings is the fall.